Donnie Corker

-Donnie Corker, better known as Dirtwoman, (December 7, 1951 – September 26, 2017) was a cross-dresser living in Richmond, Virginia known for involvement in Richmond politics, arts, music, and food banks.
+Donnie Corker, better known as Dirtwoman, (December 7, 1951 – September 26, 2017) was an American cross-dresser living in Richmond, Virginia known for involvement in Richmond politics, arts, music, and food banks.
 Corker additionally sold "Dirt-grams" during the holidays where he personally delivered messages and greetings.
-Also well known as the human floral arrangement of the annual Hamaganza holiday rock n roll charity benefit show that for 20 years (1994) has paired Dirtwoman with a revolving cast of Richmond politicians, luminaries and journalists.
+Also well known as the human floral arrangement of the annual Hamaganza holiday rock n roll charity benefit show that for 20 years had paired Dirtwoman with a revolving cast of Richmond politicians, luminaries and journalists.
 He died in his sleep at age 65 on September 26, 2017, falling short of his stated goal to "die at 90, onstage".

 Background

 Corker grew up in the Oregon Hill neighborhood of Richmond, Virginia.
 He was formerly a streetwalker, and his name stems from an incident of "going to the bathroom in the back of a police car" after an arrest.
 He became locally known as a drag performer and street peddler, and later for his participation in Richmond food bank fund raisers such as Ham-a-Ganza.
 Style Weekly noted that Corker was also known for minor controversies such as supposedly gate crashing the inauguration of Virginia Governor Douglas Wilder.
 Corker claimed that he had a press pass that he'd obtained from a WANT station manager, but was still escorted off of the property and arrested.
 His 2017 death was reported on the front page, top-of-the-fold of the Richmond Times-Dispatch and featured nationally on NPR.